kerns/dummy/README.md

 **Dummy is for the front-end web worker who wonders…**

-+ How does this layout hold up without an image – or – with a landscape (instead of a portrait) oriented image?
++ How does this layout hold up with and without an image, or with multiple images?
 + What is the maximum number of items that can appear in this list before it breaks the layout, or before it just stops looking good?
 + How does the columns balance as the content changes – and what's the longest word that can fit into this column without triggering unwanted overflow?
 + What is the easiest way to demo the signed-in and signed-out states of this page?